blarney-lang/blarney/README.md

 > export PATH=$PATH:$BLARNEY_ROOT/Scripts
 ```

-You might like to set these environment variables in your `.bashrc`
+We can set these environment variables in our `.bashrc` (or
-(or equivalent) for future logins.
+equivalent) for future logins.

 ## Example 1: Two-sort